scottcarnold/zenput/README.md

 	inputProcessor.setMarker("quantity", new BackgroundMarker());

 The first approach will set a common marker for all input fields of the specified type, whereas the second approach will set the marker just for the specified field.
 Setting a specific marker for a field will override any default marker that would otherwise apply.

+## Conditional Validation

+Input fields can also have their validation dependent on various conditions.